sukadateam/Database/README.md

 Users --> ()
 data_base --> ()
 Note: Backing away from going a full release as there are tons of issues.
 I'm hoping to address them all before adding new featrues, or finishing some features.
 I will be going function by function testing everything.
 I will release a list of all teseted and working functions right here: (Happy 420!!)

+Known Issues:
+1) - User encryption is really sketchy.
+Barely works.
+Reccomended to use without encryption for now until encryption is fully worked out.